 Hi!

-I am an Assistant Professor at the Department of Sociology, University of Warwick and Co-Coordinator for the Urban Violence Research Network (UVRN), an international platform connecting academics and researchers working on urban violence and related issues.
+I am co-coordinator of the Urban Violence Research Network, an international platform connecting academics and researchers working in areas of urban insecurity, conflict in cities, and associated global challenges.
 I am also a non-resident scholar at the Carnegie Endowment for International Peace.

 I frequently contribute to media outlets, policy analysis, commentary, and research.
 I am open to public engagement and outreach.
 You may contact me on zoha.waseem@gmail.com.